shsagir/play-area-sync/docs/directories-old.md

 template:      article
 reviewed:      2016-02-18
 title:         Directory structure
-naviTitle:     Directory structure - Old App
+naviTitle:     Directory structure
 lead:          The predefined set of folders for each App you need to know for the Old App.
 dontList:      true
-oldApp:        true
+stack:         old
 group:         platform

-otherVersionLinks:
+hobbyLink:     directories-hobby
-    - directory-structure
+proLink:       directories-pro

 keywords:
     - create directory